 Furthermore, some members offer Anti-Retroviral Treatment (ART) to their employees.
-We have seen a significant increase in the number of employees on ART, which is encouraging as it means that the level of awareness and care is increasing and we are able to assist in maintaining the health of more employees.
-If, however, we compare the percentage of employees on an ART programme to others, the uptake in our industry is slightly lower than reported by our peers.
+This programme is promoted on an ongoing basis to ensure that the level of awareness and care is increasing and we are able to assist in maintaining the health of more employees.
+It is to be noted that many members believe that most employees prefer to get the medication from their private doctors rather than through the companies.
+If, however, we compare the 2008 percentage of employees on an ART programme to others, the uptake in our industry is slightly lower than reported by our peers.
 Anglo American reported that 5% (2008) of their employees on VCT programmes are also on ART, while the equivalent figure for the cementitious material producers industry is 2%.
 The ACMP member firms may need to focus on encouraging the conversion of VCT participants who test HIV Positive to participate in an ART programme.
+Number of Employees Incorporated into a VCT programme (VCT)